linroger/Wealth-of-Nations/Financial Instruments/Review Session Notes/Continuously Compounding Interest.md

 #TA_Session

-The LIBOR annual interest rate 𝑟𝑑 compounds at a discrete frequency.
+The [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] annual interest rate 𝑟𝑑 compounds at a discrete frequency.
 For example, interest may compound on an annual basis, a semi-annual basis, a monthly basis, and so on.
 Let 𝑛 denote the discrete frequency with which interest compounds in a year.
 For example, if interest compounds on an annual basis, then 𝑛 = 1.
 If interest compounds on a semi-annual basis, then 𝑛 = 2.
 If interest compounds on a monthly basis, then 𝑛 = 12.

  For a given maturity 𝑇 and discrete compounding frequency 𝑛, the gross rate of return is$$\left(1+\frac{r_d}n\right)^{n\cdot T}$$